Awareness and Experience

 To know thoroughly and to have worked independently with yoga and meditation over a long period of time are prerequisites for anyone who is going to teach.

-Is anything required of me to take part in a 10 or 14-day course?
+Is anything required of me to take part in a retreat?

 Each course is quite different